 American diplomacy directed at a specific region or a certain time frame is examined.
 Topics may include the Vietnam era, demise of the Soviet Empire, and problems of modernization.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: Spring.

 HIST 340 - The Muslim World from the Age of Muhammad to 1800 (3)

 The emergence of Islamic civilization in the Middle East is traced from the appearance of Islam in the seventh century to the nineteenth century, with particular emphasis on the diversity of cultural phenomena.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.

 HIST 341 - The Muslim World in Modern Times, 1800 to the Present (3)

 The Middle East and the Muslim areas of Central Asia from the nineteenth century to the present are surveyed, with emphasis on the breakdown of traditional societies and the emergence of a regional state system.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.

 HIST 342 - Islam and Politics in Modern History (3)

 The causes, manifestations, and forms of Islamic resurgence since the nineteenth century are studied.
 Islam's role in relationship to sociopolitical changes is analyzed through selected case studies.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.

 HIST 345 - Conflict, Globalization, and Modern East Asia (3)

 Students will examine the history of East Asia as globalization, modernization, and imperialism transformed the nations, peoples, and interactions of China, Korea, and Japan in the nineteenth and twentieth centuries.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.

 HIST 348 - Africa under Colonial Rule (3)

 African societies and institutions of the early nineteenth century are examined.
 Topics include imperialism, the intrusion of European powers, the African response, and African nationalism and independence.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: Annually.

 HIST 354 - Nationalism and National Identities (4)

 The factors that shaped national identities, such as language, culture, religion, education, labor, and regionalism, are explored.
 This course may be repeated for credit with a change in content.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.

 HIST 355 - Everyday Life History (4)

 Traditional and modern societies are examined from the bottom up.
 Attention is given to material well-being; sexuality, marriage, family, and childhood; crime, disease, and death; and leisure and escapism.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair

 Offered: As needed.